jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/billing.md

 and all the necessary inputs
 to begin the review without setbacks.

-### Does the cost of Continuous Hacking vary according to the scope or development phases?
+### Does the cost of the Squad plan vary according to the scope or development phases?
 Yes.
 The service cost varies
 depending on the number of active authors